Skip to content

 1. Purpose

-This policy defines how the vendor manages, retains, and permanently deletes user data collected and processed on behalf of the organization.
-It ensures compliance with applicable data protection laws (including GDPR and CCPA) and supports the organization’s privacy commitments.
+This policy defines how Synthetic Users manages, retains, and permanently deletes user data collected and processed on behalf of the organization and its clients.
+It ensures compliance with applicable data protection laws (including GDPR and CCPA), supports the organization's privacy commitments, and meets JPMC contractual data management obligations.

 2. Data Mapping and Inventory

-• The vendor shall maintain a complete and up-to-date inventory of all data processed on behalf of the organization.
+• Synthetic Users maintains a complete and up-to-date inventory of all data processed on behalf of the organization.

-• Each dataset must be classified according to sensitivity (e.g., personal, financial, confidential, operational).
+• Each dataset is classified according to sensitivity (personal, financial, confidential, operational).

-• Data flows, storage locations, and transfer points shall be documented and reviewed at least annually.
+• Data flows, storage locations, and transfer points are documented and reviewed at least annually.

 3. Data Retention Policy